bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/7U DC machines 3/DC machines wound fields.md

 Here you can see the relationship between speed and torque for some of the configurations:
 ![[Pasted image 20220224141054.png]]
-As you can see depending on the
+As you can imagine depending on the use case of the machine you may choose a different configuration.